K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

       That is, it refers to a combination of a file in a source code or packaged form (eg, .war) and a file defining additional information (meta) to be used during deployment.

--   **서비스(Service)**: The service is used in an open cloud platform by implementing a cloud controller client API called the Service Broker API.
+-   **Service**: The service is used in an open cloud platform by implementing a cloud controller client API called the Service Broker API.
 The Services API is a version of the independent cloud controller API.
 This makes external applications available on the platform.

 # <a name="3"/>3.
 On-Demand Service Broker API